Ohio Department of Agriculture, Division of Soil and Water Conservation

 The Ohio Federation of Soil and Water Conservation Districts (OFSWCD), along with the 88 county Soil and Water Conservation Districts (SWCDs) work hand-in-hand with the Ohio Department of Agriculture, Division of Soil and Water Conservation.
 The Division supports Ohio's Districts through a myriad of programs as well as providing administrative guidance, training, program development support, and financial assistance.

-For more information on the Division of Soil and Water Conservation visit the following link:
+Click here for more information on the Division of Soil and Water Conservation.